Seedcorn Fund

 If you have any questions about the application process or need support drafting any documents, we’ll be more than happy to help!
 Please get in touch using the details at the top of the page.

-Once you’ve made your purchases and completed your project you will need to send us a short report, any receipts from your purchases and some photos of your project.
+Once you’ve made your purchases and completed your project you will need to fill out our reporting form, send us any receipts from your purchases and send us some photos of your project.

 Please read our Application Guidance for more details.

-The deadline for submitting reports and receipts is Sunday, 15th March 2026.
+The deadline for submitting reports and receipts is Monday, 15th of March 2027.

 We want to ensure transparency in our selection process.
 These are the guidelines we use to choose which applications get shortlisted.